Manipur: 1 PREPAK cadre arrested, weapon seized in Kamjong

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The report added that the authorities handed the arrested individual and confiscated items over to the concerned police station for necessary legal proceedings.
+The report added that the authorities handed the arrested individual and confiscated items over to the concerned police station for taking necessary legal proceedings.

 Established in 1980, Prepak is fighting for the restoration of the lost sovereignty of the Manipur kingdom.
 The princely state of Manipur merged with the Union of India in 1949.